April 1, 2025

 • Personal and engaging: Recording yourself narrating a presentation adds a personal touch and dynamic element that static slides alone cannot replicate.
 Your viewers can see and hear you deliver the content, creating a more immersive and engaging experience.

-How to record your presentation with the PowerPoint app
+How to record yourself presenting a PowerPoint with the app

 Built-in recording feature in PowerPoint